You’re going to love this French lentils recipe with caramelized onions and chopped pistachios.

 Served on top of garlicky sautéed kale, French lentils become a filling and simple meal that is loaded with good-for-you things like fiber, iron, and protein.

-You can find French lentils in bulk bins or bagged at natural grocery stores.
+French lentils: These small lentils are also called French lentils du Puy.
+You can find them in bulk bins or bagged at natural grocery stores.

 Step by step instructions